 Open Window’s middle school division, initially known as Vista Academy, welcomed its first sixth grade class of 11 students in 2007 and graduated its first eighth grade class in 2010.
 By 2011, the middle school had grown to over 100 students and included fifth through eighth grades.
 The success of the middle school necessitated facility expansion including additional classrooms, common areas, and the development of outdoor play areas.
 Construction was completed in September 2011.
 In 2012, the separate name for the middle school was discontinued, and the school changed its colors to cardinal and black with a new logo reinforcing Open Window School's K-8 identity.

 Upon the retirement of Wilder Dominick following the 2011-12 school year, Jeff Stroebel became Head of School.
 Under his leadership, Open Window has grown in enrollment and breadth of program with the development of the school's five core values, which define the school's unique program for gifted learners.
 Indicative of Open Window's reputation as a leader in gifted education, Mr. Stroebel was awarded the Washington Association of Educators of the Talented and Gifted (WAETAG) Distinguished Leader Award in 2019.
-The Board of Trustees has appointed Elaine Christensen to succeed Mr. Stroebel upon his retirement in June 2020.
-Ms. Christensen is currently the Middle School Director and Director of Professional Development at Lakeside School in Seattle.
+The Board of Trustees appointed Elaine Christensen to succeed Mr. Stroebel upon his retirement in June 2020.
+Ms. Christensen's headship at Open Window began in 2020, formerly serving as Middle School Director and Director of Professional Development at Lakeside School in Seattle.

 Guided by a single mission, the school is organized into lower and middle school divisions.
 Lower school consists of kindergarten through fourth grade in homeroom classes with a lead homeroom teacher and full-time associate teacher.
 Open Window has one of the largest middle schools among independent schools in the region and is organized by academic disciplines for grades five through eight.
 In addition to core academic programs, students receive art, drama, music, physical education, technology and Spanish language instruction.

 Open Window is well known for its use of technology to enhance student learning.
-Innovation and Technology Director Adrienne Gifford was named Northwest Council for Computer Education (NCCE) Technology Leader of the Year in 2016.
+Director of Strategic Innovation Adrienne Gifford was named Northwest Council for Computer Education (NCCE) Technology Leader of the Year in 2016.
 Middle school student teams have designed smart phone apps that have won "Best in Nation" and "Best in Region" awards in the 2014 and 2016 Verizon App Challenge.
-During the 2015-16 school year, Open Window was one of 21 schools in the United States and Canada invited to participate in the Student Spaceflight Experiments Program.
+During the 2015-16 school year and again in 2019-20, Open Window was one of 20-30 schools in the United States and Canada invited to participate in the Student Spaceflight Experiments Program.
 Working in collaborative teams, fourth through eighth grade students designed micro-gravity experiments and an outside panel of researchers chose one of the seventh grade experiments to be conducted on the International Space Station.
-The school is again participating in the SSEP program during the 2019-20 school year.

 From kindergarten through eighth grade, students are encouraged to be innovators and apply their knowledge to solve real world problems.
 In four of the past seven years, an Open Window School eighth grader has been honored as Bellevue's Outstanding Middle School Student.